Ali-Alexandre/blogdown.source/content/project/example-project.md

 title = "Why bats are so good at spreading viruses"

 # Project summary to display on homepage.
-summary = "A short summary of my project."
+summary = "The key role of Bats in the spreadings of epidemias."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bat.jpg"